What Are Prostate Cancer Misdiagnosis Claims?

 The prostate is a gland that helps a man make semen, the fluid that carries sperm.
 It sits underneath the bladder and surrounds the urethra (which is the tube men urinate and ejaculate through).
 The most common prostate problems are an enlarged prostate, prostatitis and prostate cancer.

-Causes of Prostate Cancer Negligence
+Consequences of Prostate Cancer Negligence

 - Test results were misinterpreted or overlooked.